-Born on August 9, 1963, in Newark, New Jersey, Whitney Houston released her debut album at age 22 and scored three number one singles.
-Whitney (1987) delivered four more number ones and earned Houston her first Grammy.
-With her marriage to singer Bobby Brown in 1992, Houston's career got off track.
-She made a comeback with 2009's I Look to You.
-Houston died on February 11, 2012.
+Born on August 9, 1963, in Newark, New Jersey, Whitney Houston released her debut album at age 22 and scored three No. 1 singles.
+Whitney (1987) delivered four more No. 1s and earned Houston her first Grammy, with later albums including I'm Your Baby Tonight (1990) and My Love Is Your Love (1998) as well as soundtracks to The Bodyguard (1992) and Waiting to Exhale (1995).
+With her marriage to singer Bobby Brown in 1992 and ensuing drug use, Houston's career got off track.
+She eventually made a comeback with 2009's I Look to You and also co-starred in the the film remake Sparkle.
+Houston died from accidental drowning in a hotel on February 11, 2012.

 When she was 19, Whitney Houston was discovered in a nightclub by the renowned Clive Davis of Arista Records, who signed her immediately and took the helm of her career as she navigated from gospel to pop stardom.
 In 1983, Houston made her debut on national television, appearing on The Merv Griffin Show to sing "Home" from the musical The Wiz.
 She and Davis spent the next two years working on her debut album, finding the best producers and songwriters available to showcase her amazing vocal talent.